SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation Resolving Individual Massive Stars: Results

 Figure \ref{fig:mdf} shows metallicity distribution functions (MDFs) of mono- and multi-enriched stars.
 From inspection, the mono-enriched MDF exhibits an enhanced low-metallicity tail, while the multi-enriched MDF smoothly decreases as [Fe/H] decreases.
-This feature reflects the increasing trend of the mono-enriched fraction towards lower metallicity for [Fe/H] $< -2.5$ (Figure \ref{fig:fraction}).
+This feature reflects the increasing trend of the mono-enriched fraction toward lower metallicity for [Fe/H] $< -2.5$ (Figure \ref{fig:fraction}).
 For higher metallicity, the MDFs are indistinguishable.
 The median [Fe/H] for mono- and multi-enriched stars are $-$2.5 and $-$2.2, respectively.

 The spatial distribution and formation times of mono-enriched stars reflect the inside-out formation of the simulated dwarf galaxy.
-Figure \ref{fig:spatial} depicts the spatial distribution of mono-enriched stars.
-As shown in this figure, mono-enriched stars are more centrally concentrated than multi-enriched stars.
-This is because the largest fraction of mono-enriched stars are formed in the earliest phases of galaxy formation (Figure \ref{fig:time}).
+Figure \ref{fig:spatial} depicts the {density profiles} of mono-enriched stars.
+As shown in this figure, {the profile is almost identical, but multi-enriched stars have slightly higher density in the outskirts than mono-enriched stars.} This is because the largest fraction of mono-enriched stars are formed in the earliest phases of galaxy formation (Figure \ref{fig:time}).
 In the early phase, stars are mainly formed in the galactic center, where the gas density is the highest.
 In later phases, the star-formation region extends to the surrounding region, but the ISM tends to be mixed with multiple SNe.
 From inspection of Figure \ref{fig:time}, mono-enriched stars are continuously formed after the initial burst at 0.4 Gyr.
 These stars are also formed near the galactic center, where high-density gas allows spontaneous star formation following a SN explosion.